 This cupcake baking guide is full of baker’s secrets to all of your cupcake questions.
-I include ingredient substitutions, how to bake the perfect cupcake without sinking, and tips for how to decorate with and without an icing bag!
+There are ingredient substitutions, how to bake perfect cupcakes without sinking, and tips for how to decorate with and without an icing bag!

-From fixing the most common cupcake baking mistakes to finding the right substitute ingredients and finally clearly explaining the difference between baking soda vs baking powder – everything you need to make the most beautiful, fluffy, and scrumptious cupcakes is right here.
+From fixing the most common cupcake baking mistakes to finding the right substitute ingredients and finally clearly explaining the difference between baking soda vs baking powder.

-If you’re looking for delicious recipes check out all of my cupcake recipes here.
+If you’re looking for delicious recipes check out all of my best cupcake recipes here.

 What makes a good cupcake?

 Why?
 Because they are a joy to eat.
 Have you ever been able to stay upset while eating a cupcake?

-A good cupcake is pretty to look at, moist, light yet rich in flavor.
-The perfect cupcake brings a smile to your face and have you reaching for another one.
+Good homemade cupcakes are pretty to look at, moist, and light yet rich in flavor.
+The perfect cupcake brings a smile to your face and has you reaching for another one.